-At December 31, 2015, the Partnership had a total of 79,726,006 common units issued and outstanding, of which 70,450,000 common units were owned by Diamondback, representing approximately 88% of the total Partnership units outstanding.
+At December 31, 2016, the Partnership had a total of 87,800,356 common units issued and outstanding, of which 72,450,000 common units were owned by Diamondback, representing approximately 83% of the total Partnership units outstanding.
+Following the Partnership's January 2017 underwritten public offering of common units, Diamondback owned approximately 74% of the Partnership's outstanding common units.